Gokiina/Gokiina/README.md

 ### Hi there 👋

+I am a student at 42 barcelona and here I will publish each project that I complete in the campus adventure
 <!--
 **Gokiina/Gokiina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.